WILLE-DAC/documentation/WILLE by-laws.md

 KREDIT
 </p>

-Is the co-founding group of WILLE and a special organ responsible for the guidance of the DAO towards success of its  main mission.
+Is the co-founding group of WILLE along with a co-founding ethical committee (angels).
+It's a special organ responsible for the guidance of the DAO towards success of its  main mission.
 KREDIT also curates proposals:

 I. If voter turnout is consistently low in the DAO, then proposals made by the KREDIT are to be approved by adaptative quorom biasing with negative turnout bias.
 Otherwise by simple majority.